For urgent consular assistance call

 Don't swim in fresh water to avoid exposure to certain waterborne diseases, such as bilharzia (schistosomiasis).

-Get urgent medical advice if you suspect food poisoning or if you have a fever or diarrhoea.
+Get urgent medical advice if you suspect food poisoning or have a fever or diarrhoea.

 Public and private medical facilities ask you to confirm insurance cover or guarantee payment before treatment.

 If you're seriously ill or injured, you could need treatment at a more suitable place.
-This is usually South Africa.
+This is usually Namibia or South Africa.
 Medical evacuation can be very expensive.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.